Decicus/linux-dayz-docker/README.md

 Server updates will run using [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) every time the server is started back up, so it might take a few extra seconds.

+### Modifications to startup script
+If you have modified the startup script (`run_server.sh`), you'll have to rebuild the container for script changes to apply.

+Assuming you already have a running server while modifying the script:
+1. `docker-compose down` to stop the server
+2. `docker-compose build` to rebuild the container
+3. `docker-compose up -d` to start the server back up again.

 ## Workshop content
 For workshop content, run `./download.sh -w WORKSHOP_ID_HERE`, which will prompt you for your Steam username _and_ a "Workshop mod name".
 Specifically for DayZ workshop content you need a Steam account that owns DayZ.